kdhiwar/BDD-behave-python-in-vscode/README.md

 How to run BDD with  behave  and python in VS code

--Create new Workspace for BDD
+-Create new Workspace for BDD in VScode

--Create new venv BDD_VENV and activate
+-Create new venv BDD_VENV and activate in terminal

 -Goto Extentions and install Behvae VSC pre release version

--Goto python extention settings select workspace tab and change interpreter path to virtual environment venv path
+-Goto python extention settings select workspace tab and change interpreter path to virtual environment venv python path

 -First, install behave - pip install behave